Source Code License

 The words of this dictionary and their correction rules are made available under a BSD-like licence, per the SCOWL Readme:

-README file for en_US and en_CA Hunspell dictionaries
+README file for English Hunspell dictionaries derived from SCOWL.

 These dictionaries are created using the speller/make-hunspell-dict